tanmelissa/Stock-analysis/README.md

 Since this code is to analyze stocks, it would be the most helpful to keep on adding sheets with data from different years.
 That would increase the time that it takes to run this code.
 This code would benefit from refactoring because of this.
 It will help make the code be useful for a longer amount of time, and easier to change if more tickers were added.

 The original code is more intuitive when you first look at it because it seems simpler.
 However, adding the arrays in place of the variables is what makes the refactored code quicker easier to update in the future should more data be added.
-So although we may need to add more comments into the code to make it easier for another person to understand, it is worth the extra time and effort because of the possibility of adding more data in the future.
+So, although we may need to add more comments into the code to make it easier for another person to understand, it is worth the extra time and effort because of the possibility of adding more data in the future.